By Charles A. Francis

 12. Committed to his Spiritual Practice

 The enlightened person never forgets how he achieved enlightenment.
 He is also aware that it takes continuous effort to remain that way.
 It takes a great deal of mindfulness energy to help others along their path, so he’s aware that he needs to replenish his spiritual strength on a daily basis.
 Otherwise, he’ll lose his effectiveness as a spiritual messenger.

 Overall, the enlightened person is mindful of himself, and the world around him.
 Furthermore, he is curious and willing to continue learning.
 He is aware that even though he can see with great clarity, developing an understanding of the true nature of our existence takes time to observe and investigate.

 This is not a comprehensive list of the qualities of an enlightened person.
 But I think these are the most prominent.
 My purpose for examining these qualities is to give us a compass to guide us in our spiritual journey—a vision of the path that lies ahead.

 From this list, it seems clear that enlightened people live rich and fulfilling lives.
 Those who achieve any measure of enlightenment do so through some form of daily meditation practice, a willingness to let go of old views, and a commitment to helping others find peace.
 It takes work and dedication, but it is well worth it.

 Best wishes on your spiritual journey!

-If you enjoyed this article, sign up below for our newsletter and we’ll notify you when the next article is released:
+If you enjoyed this article, sign up below for the Blooming Lotus Newsletter and we’ll notify you when the next article is released: